astronom/bootstrapAdminThemePlugin/README.md

-# Installation
+## Installation

+Add this repository as a git submodule, or just place the bootstrapAdminThemePlugin folder in your project's plugins folder.

+    git submodule add git://github.com/malcoholm/bootstrapAdminThemePlugin.git plugins/bootstrapAdminThemePlugin

-Extract the bootstrapAdminThemePlugin directory into the /plugins directory and enable the plugin in your ProjectConfiguration class.
+Enable the plugin in your ProjectConfiguration class.

 ## Usage

-Enable the plugin by setting the theme on creation of the admin generator module.
+Enable the plugin on your module by setting the theme on creation of the admin generator module.

-e.g.

     ./symfony doctrine:generate-admin --theme=bootstrap backend ModelName